Laqwanda-Nettles/Peace-of-Mind/README.md

 9. **Create Todos**

 - Created a list of todos for the upcoming days to track development progress and ensure a systematic approach to the project.

+### What I Learned

+- **Set Up Tailwind CSS & DaisyUI:** I configured Tailwind and DaisyUI, learning how to customize themes and extend Tailwind’s default settings.
+[Resource](https://daisyui.com/docs/themes/)
+- **Adding Google Fonts to Next.js:** I learned how to import Google Fonts into my Next.js project to ensure the typography was consistent with the design and feel of the app.
+[Resource](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts)
+- **Use Local Storage & Theme Switching:** I implemented a theme toggle feature, which saves user preferences (light/dark mode) in local storage and updates the UI accordingly.
+[Resource](https://selftaughttxg.com/2023/05-23/learn-local-storage-in-react-create-a-light-and-dark-theme-switcher-application/)

 ### Next Steps